More on the preservation of large cardinals under class forcing: Abstract

 \section{Abstract}

-We first prove a general result about the preservation of extendible and $C^{(n)}$-extendible cardinals under definable weakly homogeneous class forcing iterations (theorem \ref{preservationCn}).
-As applications we give new proofs of the preservation of Vop\v{e}nka's Principle and $C^{(n)}$-extendible cardinals under Jensen's iteration for forcing the GCH (cf.~\cite{Broo} and \cite{Tsa13}).
+We prove two general results about the preservation of extendible and $C^{(n)}$-extendible cardinals under a wide class of forcing iterations (Theorems \ref{preservationCn} and \ref{keytheonewfitting}).
+As applications we give new proofs of the preservation of Vop\v{e}nka's Principle and $C^{(n)}$-extendible cardinals under Jensen's iteration for forcing the GCH \cite{JensenForcing}, previously obtained in \cite{Broo} and \cite{Tsa13}, res\-pectively.
 We prove that $C^{(n)}$-extendible cardinals are preserved by forcing with standard Easton-support iterations for any possible $\Delta_2$-definable behaviour of the power-set function on regular cardinals.
-We show that one can force a variety of proper class-many disagreements between the universe and HOD with respect to the calculation of successors of regular cardinals, while preserving $C^{(n)}$-extendible cardinals.
+We show that one can force proper class-many disagreements between the universe and HOD with respect to the calculation of successors of regular cardinals, while preserving $C^{(n)}$-extendible cardinals.
 We also show, assuming the GCH, that the class forcing iteration of Cummings-Foreman-Magidor for forcing $\diamondsuit_{\kappa^+}^+$ at every $\kappa$ (\cite{CummingsSquare}) preserves $C^{(n)}$-extendible cardinals.
 We give an optimal result on the consistency of weak square principles and \Cn-extendible cardinals.
-In the last section we prove aanother preservation result for \Cn-extendible cardinals under very general (not necessarily definable or weakly homogeneous) class forcing iterations, one example being the standard class forcing that yields $\rm{V}=\rm{HOD}$.
+In the last section we prove another preservation result for \Cn-extendible cardinals under very general (not necessarily definable or weakly homogeneous) class forcing iterations.
+As applications we prove the consistency of \Cn-extendible cardinals with $\rm{V}=\rm{HOD}$, and also with $\mathrm{GA}$ (the Ground Axiom) plus $\mathrm{V}\neq \mathrm{HOD}$, the latter being a strengthening of a result from \cite{HRW}.